You are here

 Sharing information at quality summits

-These summits will give them the opportunity to hear about the findings of the inspection and to focus on the next steps needed if the service needs to improve.
+These summits give the provider the opportunity to hear about the findings of the inspection and to focus on the next steps they need to take if their service needs to improve.

 - Last updated: